HomeDry Eye TreatmentIPL Treatment

 We don't expect you to diagnose yourself.
 That's what the free suitability consultation is for — we'll assess your glands and give you an honest recommendation.

-OUR DEVICE
+OUR IPL DEVICE

 The E-Eye - purpose built for dry eye